Knoblauchpilze/pge-app/README.md

 - ui layer
 - debug layer

-When pressing the `D` key the debug layer can easily be toggled on or off.
+When pressing the `Shift + D` key the debug layer can easily be toggled on or off.
+Similarly, `Shift + U` toggles the UI.

 ## Game